-“I’ve always been in love,” she explained to her fans on the pages of Photoplay magazine, “in love with the great ideal of love itself—something too many men and women experience; something that makes us go on seeking through personalities and the years.
+“I’ve always been in love,” she explained, “in love with the great ideal of love itself—something too many men and women experience; something that makes us go on seeking through personalities and the years.
 The world calls us fickle, but that isn’t true.
 We are merely the idealists of love, who search and very rarely find that for which we look.”

 by Barbara La Marr